luau-lang/luau/docs/typecheck.md

 When one type inherits from another type, the type checker models this relationship and allows to cast a subclass to the parent class implicitly, so you can pass a `Part` to a function that expects an `Instance`.

+All enums are also available to use by their name as part of the `Enum` type library, e.g. `local m: Enum.Material = part.Material`.

-Additionally, we can automatically deduce what calls like `Instance.new` and `game:GetService` are supposed to return:
+Finally, we can automatically deduce what calls like `Instance.new` and `game:GetService` are supposed to return:

 ```lua
 local part = Instance.new("Part")